 Hiking alone can bring many benefits to your physical and mental health.
 It is a great chance to discover new places by yourself and focus on your inner world without the intrusion of others.
 The main rules of safe solo hiking are preparedness and as little spontaneity as possible.
+To help you with that, you can find extensive info on preparation and essential equipment in this guide for backpackers and hikers.

 Ask an Expert